bjt-user/Linux/webcams.md

 #### ffmpeg

-This will record video from the webcam:
+This will record video from the webcam (worked for Ubuntu with the internal webcam):
 ```
 ffmpeg -f v4l2 -framerate 25 -video_size 640x480 -i /dev/video0 output.mp4
 ```